 Each student should have the immunizations required by law or have a certified non-medical health waiver signed by the Health Department.
-If a student does not have the necessary immunizations or waiver, the principal may remove the student or require compliance within a set deadline.
+If a student does not have the necessary immunizations or waiver, the Director of Meadowview Programs may remove the student or require compliance within a set deadline.
 This is for the safety of all students and in accordance with State law.
 Any questions about immunizations or waivers should be directed to the School Nurse 517-541-8757.